Baggykiin/Netstack/README.md

 To execute the code within a statement, it must be evaluated.
 This is how control statements work.
-An if-statement, for instance, is preceded by one statement which gets executed when the condition evaluates to true, one for when it evaluates to false, and one statement that's evaluated to yield the if-statement's condition, like so:
+An if-statement, for instance, is preceded by one statement which gets executed when the condition evaluates to true, one for when it evaluates to false, and one statement that's evaluated to produce the if-statement's condition, like so:

 (true-statement) (false-statement) (condition) if